-A student doesn’t have to request that the College take any action in order to receive support.
-Support options include:
+A student doesn’t have to request that the college take any action in order to receive support.
+Options for support include:

 - No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary.

-- Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is not issued by the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc).
+- Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is issued from the Office of the Assistant Vice Presidents of Enrollment Management and Student Affairs, not the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.).

 - Alternate work schedules: If the students work together on campus, the Title IX Coordinator can arrange alternative work schedules.

 - Change in residential housing: A student may choose to be moved.
-In limited circumstances, the College may require the accused student to move.
+In limited circumstances, SUNY Brockport may require the accused student to move.

-- SAFE Ride: Students may use SAFE Ride to request an escort/ride from University Police Student Patrols to a location on campus.
-Contact (585) 395-SAFE between the hours of 8 pm – 2 am.
+- SAFE Ride: Students may use SAFE Ride to request that a University Police Student Patrol walk them from one location to another on campus.
+(Rides are suspended, during the COVID-19 pandemic.)
+Contact (585) 395-SAFE between the hours of 8npm –2nam.